-The field-of-view of the spectrograph is slit width $\times$ 40 ".
-The appearance of a spectrum on the science detector is illustrated in Figure 18.
+The field-of-view of the spectrograph is slit width \times 40 ".
+The appearance of a spectrum on the science detector is illustrated in Figure 24.
 Note in particular that the default centering position is not at the center of the slit.
-Note that the entrance slit of CRIRES is planned to be changed in September 2011.
-The new model will have two fixed slits of widths of 0.2 and 0.4 arcseconds only.
-The field of view of the slit viewer is not likely to radically change.
+The entrance slit of CRIRES was changed at the start of October 2011.
+The new model has two fixed slits of widths of 0.2 and 0.4 arcseconds only.
+The field of view of the slit viewer did not radically change.

 A slit width of 0.4'' offers a close to maximal throughput in most AO observations.
 For non-AO observations, the optimal slit width would in principle be given by the external seeing at the wavelength of observations.
-However, it is not recommended to use a slit width larger than 0.4'', as the spectral range for which the illumination is reproducible to better than 1% shrinks considerably (see §7.1).
-In addition, for faint targets, not enough light is reflected by the slit jaws for proper secondary guiding.

-It is worth to recall that the seeing FWHM $\epsilon$ depends on the wavelength $\lambda$ following and on the zenith distance, z, following
+It is worth to recall that the seeing FWHM ε depends on the wavelength λ following and on the zenith distance, z, following